Rational Proofs with Multiple Provers: Introduction

-Finally, MRIP achieves its full power with only five rounds of interaction between the verifier and the provers.
-In contrast, RIP is less powerful when restricted to constant rounds.\footnote{As shown in \cite{azar2012rational}, $\sf{RIP\mbox{-}O(1) = CH}$, where $\sf{RIP\mbox{-}O(1)}$ is the class of languages having constant-round rational proofs and $\sf{CH}$ is the counting hierarchy.}
+Finally, we note that the power of MRIP protocols remains the same even when it is restricted to constant number of rounds, while the power of RIP protocols decreases.
+In particular, Azar and Micali~\cite{azar2012rational} show that the class of languages having constant-round single-prover rational proofs is exactly the counting hierarchy, while $\sf{RIP = PSPACE}$.
+This difference between $\sf{MRIP}$ and $\sf{RIP}$ is analogous to the difference between $\sf{MIP}$ and $\sf{IP}$.